 A realistic assessment of one’s current position is a good starting point for personal development.
 This requires honesty with oneself, self-reflection and self-awareness.

 Identifying goals and aspirations helps give direction and meaning to what we do.
-Aligning personal and business goals ensure positive engagement at work and a balance in life.
+Aligning personal and business goals ensures positive engagement at work and a balance in life.

 Step 3 ~ What is stopping you moving forward?

 Limiting behaviours and beliefs are often hard to identify and even harder to change.
-Getting to the root cause of a problem is a critical first step in solving it.
+Getting to the root cause of a problem is a critical first step towards solving it.

 Step 4 ~ What do you need to differently?